foxmask/django-th/README.rst

     pip install django-th[all]

-or to make your own "receipe" :
+or to make your own "recipe" :

 .. code-block:: bash